Cuntz-Li algebras from a-adic numbers: The -adic numbers The a-adic numbers

 under addition with carry, that is, the sequences have a first nonzero entry and addition is defined inductively.
-Its topology is generated by the subgroups $\{\OO_j: j\in\Z\}$, where
+Its topology is generated by the subgroups $\{\OO_j:j\in\Z\}$, where

-This makes $\Omega$ to a totally disconnected, Hausdorff, locally compact abelian group.
-The set $\Delta$ of $a$-adic integers is defined as $\Delta=\OO_0$.
-It is a compact, open subgroup, and a maximal compact ring in $\Omega$ (with product given by multiplication with carry).
-On the other hand, $\Omega$ itself is not a ring in general (see \thmref{herman-thm}).
+This makes $\O$ a totally disconnected, locally compact Hausdorff abelian group.
+The group $\Delta$ of $a$-adic integers is defined as $\Delta=\OO_0$.
+It is a compact, open subgroup, and a maximal compact ring in $\O$ with product given by multiplication with carry.
+On the other hand, $\O$ itself is not necessarily a topological ring (see \thmref{herman-thm}).

 Define the $a$-adic rationals $N$ as the additive subgroup of $\Q$ given by